spatialstatisticsupna/bigDM/README.md

 # The package
-This package implements several (scalable) spatial generalised linear mixed models for high-dimensional areal count data, with inference in a fully Bayesian setting using the integrated nested Laplace approximation (INLA) technique.
+This package implements several (scalable) spatial generalised linear mixed models for high-dimensional areal count data in a fully Bayesian setting using the integrated nested Laplace approximation (INLA) technique.

 Below, there is a list with a brief overview of all package functions: